 Coming out of the closet is never an easy thing to do.
 Days prior to the event you go through what can only be described as an exercise in dread.
-You fear the worst.
+You fear the absolute worst.
 You fear those near and close might distance themselves from you, as if you’ve been lying to them the whole time, a stranger in their midst.
 For me however, I did exactly that.
 I lied to my parents.
-It was a survival tactic based on the foundation and reasoning behind these three strategic lies.
+It was a survival tactic based on the foundation and reasoning behind three lies.

 I knew I didn’t like girls from a very young age (I was 8).
-I remembered being jealous of my Aunt Theo because she had a sense of style I wanted to copy.
+I remembered being jealous of my Aunt Theo because she had a sense of style I wanted to emulate.
 I even went so far as to go into her makeup one afternoon because I thought my eye lashes needed “volume and texture”.
 I even got in trouble for using my mother’s lipstick and lip liner.
 However, as my mother proceeded to yell at me for wasting “expensive lipstick” I did manage to get a “damn that’s impressive” before being sent to my room.

 This would be my very first and freshly minted lie.
 If I pretended every girl who sent me Valentine’s in elementary school looked like Jason Priestley, it would make my interacting with girls easier.
 I could fake “liking them”.
 As long as I kept pretending I could even fake excitement when my mother would ask if any cute girls gave me Valentine’s.
 With the exception of one high school I went to where there were two other gay kids, my family lived in communities where there didn’t seem to be any gay people.
 I had no one to look towards in my community who was openly gay.
 So faced with that dilemma, how would I continue to fool my parents into thinking I liked girls?